Foundational System Design Concepts with Applications to Quantitative Finance

 • (b) The functional requirements.

-• (c) The solution, which includes the high level components, data structures used, and other important details.
+• (c) My approach to the solution which includes the high level components, data structures used, and other important details.

 • (d) Follow-up questions presenting potential further challenges, along with their solutions.